znshahid/Shell-V2/README.md

 handleRedirections() function:
 This function accepts the file descriptor, redirection flag, file name, standard file descriptor (stdin, stdout, stderr), and flags for opening the file.
 If redirection is required, it opens the specified file with the appropriate flags and permissions.
 It then closes the standard file descriptor, duplicates the new file descriptor, and closes the original file descriptor.

-addBGprocess():
-This accepts a pid as its argument.
-It allocates memory for a new background process, sets the pid of the new background process, and adds it to the linked list of background processes.
-The function returns the process ID of the added process.
-However, i have no idea whether the processes were actually running in the background or it was just printing a message that it was. even when adding the ampersand after 'ls' it was still outputting the ls output, which i wasnt sure if it was supposed to do?

 The handle_pipe() function:
 Accepts the command tokens, the number of tokens, the pipe index, an array of Redirection structures, and a flag indicating whether stderr should be piped.
 The function creates a pipe and devides the tokens into left and right sides of the pipe.
 It creates two child processes, one for the left side and another for the right side.
 In the left child process, it redirects stdout (and stderr) to the write end of the pipe and executes the left-side command.
 In the right child process, it redirects stdin to the read end of the pipe and executes the right-side command.
 The parent process waits for the right child process to finish before continuing.